 The FoHS started organising a “Rail Ale Trail” in March 2025, in conjunction with other Station Friends groups and the C2M CRP (Crewe to Manchester Community Rail Partnership).
 This aims to encourage people to use the train to visit various towns and villages between Handforth and Crewe and sample their local attractions and their cask-conditioned beers.

 With great support from CAMRA and the pubs along the trail, this Rail Ale Trail opened on 27th September 2025 (the exact anniversary of the Stockton Darlington Railway).
-The project was sponsored by Crewe BID and the Cheshire Pub Co.
+It is an open-ended Ale Trail – which means it has no closing date.
+The project is sponsored by Crewe BID and the Cheshire Pub Co.

 A Commemorative Screen

-Below are the two existing screens; the new screen may follow a similar design.
+Below are the two existing screens; the new screen will follow a similar design.